 During the session, we considered the concept of decolonisation and how it can be put into practice by both researchers and scientific community managers.
 Decolonisation is both a reflection on the academy’s relationship to lands and people occupied by colonial powers, and the process of reconsidering how this relationship is manifested in a way that restores an equitable power balance.
 It is not a single action, or a programme, but a long term process requiring input and engagement from everyone.

 To gain a better perspective about the issue, we invited three speakers to show their perspective on decolonising science, and to offer some solutions to ensuring that the scientific research ecosystem is equitable.
-Below follows a summary of the talks given by Dr. Kate Baker, Dr. Thomas Mboa and Dr. Felicia Fricke.Continue reading “Diversity Equity and Inclusion Special Interest Group Call Recap”
+Below follows a summary of the talks given by Dr. Kate Baker, Dr. Thomas Mboa and Dr. Felicia Fricke.Continue reading “DEI Special Interest Group call recap: Decolonizing STEM”